Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 3. Protect against any reasonably anticipated uses or disclosures of such information that are not permitted or required under subpart E of this part.

-4. Ensure compliance with this subpart by its workforce.

 (b) **Flexibility of approach.**
 1. Covered entities and business associates may use any security measures that allow the covered entity or business associate to reasonably and appropriately implement the standards and implementation specifications as specified in this subpart.